Life List #119: See a psychic. (New Orleans tarot reading.)

 We agreed that there were things standing in my way of my future.
 We agreed that I need to be more confident, trusting, delegate more to take some of those wands off my back, to lighten my load.
 We agreed that there is change on the horizon.

+Was my New Orleans tarot reading legit?
+I don’t know.
 Was she really a real psychic?
 I don’t know.
 Can tarot cards really show you the future?
 I don’t know.
 Was my tarot reading life-changing?
 I don’t know.

 I mean, in reality she really didn’t tell me anything I haven’t been telling myself for years.
 And, I suppose, everything she said was maybe just a little generic, things that could probably be tailored to anyone, things that could probably apply to anyone.